Putin's next challenge for Russia: win back investors

 Held during the northerly city's White Nights when the sun does not set, the St Petersburg forum is an event that few bankers or CEOs interested in Russia can afford to miss.
 Deals and initiatives are also typically announced at the event.

-Delayed by years of talks over financing, the project is expected to announce it has gained a new investor in Royal Dutch Shell (RDSa.L).
-(Additional reporting by Lidia Kelly; Editing by Timothy Heritage and Alison Williams)
+Delayed by years of talks over financing, the project is expected to announce it has gained a new investor in Royal Dutch Shell.
+[ID: nL5E8HJ0N4]

+* Qatar recovers almost a third of losses due to diplomatic crisis

+LONDON, June 8 Oil prices pared losses on Thursday, having hit one-month lows earlier in the day after unexpected surge in U.S. inventories and the return of more Nigerian crude aggravated investor concerns about an already oversupplied market.